 - 3.2.1.
-Gravel substitute media must be in the same size range as gravel (3/4" to $2\frac{1}{2}")$. - 3.2.2.
+Gravel substitute media must be in the same size range as gravel $(3/4" \text{ to } 2\frac{1}{2}")$. - 3.2.2.
 Gravel substitute must be nondecaying and nondeteriorating, and do not leach chemicals when exposed to sewage and the subsurface soil environment. - 3.2.3.
-A geotextile material must be placed on top of the gravel substitute media as a barrier to soil backfill infiltration when the gravel substitute product does not have an integrated geotextile cover fabric. - 3.2.4.
-The gravel substitute must provide: - 3.2.4.1. a minimum 30% void volume under compression conditions encountered in a soil trench; - 3.2.4.2. total void volume per square foot of trench bottom equivalent to, or greater than, that in a drainrock-filled trench; and

-3.2.4.3. void volume at least equal to the storage volume provided within the thirty percent void space in a twelve-inch layer of drainrock in a gravity flow drainrock-filled system.
+A geotextile material must be placed on top of the gravel substitute media as a barrier to soil backfill infiltration when the gravel substitute product does not have an integrated geotextile cover fabric.
+Geotextile cover must consist of a spun bound fabric that is free of any chemical treatment or coating which reduces permeability, be inert to chemicals commonly found is soil, free of petroleum products, and have a fabric weight of 3 to 4 ounces per square yard, or have an apparent opening size of 0.212 to 0.300 millimeters. - 3.2.4.
+The gravel substitute must provide: - 3.2.4.1. a minimum 30% void volume under compression conditions encountered in a soil trench; - 3.2.4.2. total void volume per square foot of trench bottom equivalent to, or greater than, that in a drainrock-filled trench; and void volume at least equal to the storage volume provided within the thirty percent void space in a twelve-inch layer of drainrock in a gravity flow drainrock-filled system.
 See Table 1 for gravity distribution trench void volumes.
 See Table 2 for pressure distribution trench void volumes.
-In jurisdictions where more than 12 inches of gravel depth is required, additional calculation may be necessary to assure comparable void volume.